AIN Latest News

-Our mission is to raise funds for a Rex Bionics exoskeleton for every state and territory in Australia.
+Our mission is to raise funds in robotic neuro-rehab projects for every state and territory in Australia.

 Did you know?